 Sepsis

-Sepsis can be defined as a condition that arises when the body's response to an infection injures its own tissues and organs, sometimes progressing to septic shock.
+Sepsis is a condition that arises when the body's response to an infection injures its tissues and organs, sometimes progressing to septic shock.
 Multiple organ (lung, liver, and kidney) dysfunction is possible, which may result in death.
-Sepsis may be characterized by organ dysfunction, hypoperfusion, and hypotension, or hypotension alone.
+Sepsis may be characterized by organ dysfunction, hypoperfusion, and hypotension, or just hypotension alone.

-The U.S. Centers for Medicare and Medicaid Services (CMS) published its core measure and definition for sepsis, The Third International Consensus Definitions for Sepsis and Septic Shock (Sepsis-3) in 2016.
-For the past 20 years, Sepsis-1 (SEP-1) was utilized in the measure.
+The U.S. Centers for Medicare and Medicaid Services (CMS) published its core measure and definition for sepsis, The Third International Consensus Definitions for Sepsis and Septic Shock (Sepsis-3), in 2016.
+For the past 20 years, Sepsis-1 (SEP-1) has been utilized in the measure.
 Although SEP-1 remains retroactively in use, SEP-3 is now the endorsed standard.

 SEP-1 Definitions

-Severe Sepsis/Septic Shock Early Management Bundle (SEP-1) defines severe sepsis as having a suspected source of clinical infection and two or more manifestations of systemic infection (using SIRS criteria) plus one or more variables of organ dysfunction.
+Severe Sepsis/Septic Shock Early Management Bundle (SEP-1) defines severe sepsis as having a suspected source of clinical infection and two or more manifestations of systemic infection (using SIRS criteria) plus one or more organ dysfunction variables.
 SIRS criteria include:

 • A body temperature >38°C (100.4°F) or <36°C (96.8°F)